user-promi/multivendorx-1/plugins/notifima/readme.txt

 **👤 User Management**: Easily manage your subscriber list and their preferences.
 **🖋️ Customizable Messages**: Tailor the notification messages to match your brand’s tone and style.
 **🛍️ Stock Alert for Backorders**: Enable customers to subscribe for in-stock notifications, even for products that are currently out of stock but have backorders enabled.
 Keep your customers informed and engaged.
 **🔄 Import/Export Functionality**: Simplify data management by exporting and importing stock data with ease.
-Export all your stock information, make necessary edits, and seamlessly import the updated data using CSV files.[COMING SOON]
+Export all your stock information, make necessary edits, and seamlessly import the updated data using CSV files.
 **🌐 Multilingual Support**: Reach a global audience by offering notifications in multiple languages.
 **📱 Responsive Design**: The plugin’s design is fully responsive, ensuring a seamless experience on all devices.
 To match with your theme’s structure.
 **🆕 Instant Updates**: Get real-time updates on your subscribers and their preferences.